PseudoKush/Smart-Waste-Management/README.md

 7.Repeating of steps 4 to 7 until there aren't any nodes left with a permanent distance, which neighbours still have temporary distances.

 Thus, in this way an optimised path can be created to only pickup those dustbins which are either filled or are fouling a lot.
-Note: This input values from the sensors can be changed as per the user's requirement.
+Note: These input values from the sensors can be changed as per the user's requirement.
 Here only sample values are taken after going through some research papers.